 Minimalist design focuses on clean lines, simple, functional pieces, and simple color palettes.
 These spaces are often found in black and white with geometric patterns and clean, sharp details.
 They feature open concepts and airy spaces.
 Commonly used materials include metal, lacquer, marble, or other clean, crisp materials.

-Scandinavian minimalism also focuses on simplicity and functionality but adds a feeling of warmth, comfort, and naturalness.
+Scandinavian minimalism also focuses on simplicity and functionality but adds warm and nature-inspired tones into the style as well.
 As opposed to black and white color palettes, Scandinavian minimalism utilizes creamy whites, neutral tans and grays, and soft, nature-inspired pastels.
 Materials used in this style are natural, such as wood, stone, and wool.

 - Choose colors inspired by nature.
-Soft, creamy whites, neutral tan and gray tones, and soft pastels such as sage or blue keep the space feeling light and comforting.
+Soft, creamy whites, neutral tan and gray tones, and soft pastels such as sage or blue keep the space feeling light.
 These colors help bring in as much natural lighting as possible, which is perfect for the Scandinavian regions where long, dark winters are a part of everyday life.

 - Soft, cozy lighting is key.
 Take advantage of natural sunlight by incorporating large windows.
-Create calming indoor lighting by having multiple sources of light, such as lamps, overhead lights, ambiance lights, and candles.
+Incorporate other sources of light, such as lamps, overhead lights, ambiance lights, and candles.
 Opt for warm lighting options instead of brighter blue tones.

 - Bring nature indoors.
-Using houseplants or raw, natural materials, Scandinavian minimalism deeply reflects a love and respect for the natural world.
-Natural wood tones and stone are used to bring the natural elements indoors, while wool and cotton add a layer of plush comfort.
+Use houseplants or raw, natural materials to bring in the natural world.
+Natural wood tones and stone are used to bring the natural elements indoors, while wool and cotton add a layer of texture.

 - Keep things simple, functional, and high-quality.
 Handmade items are often found throughout Scandinavian minimalism.
-Simple, well-built pieces of furniture that can serve more than one purpose are well-loved in this style.
+Simple, well-built pieces of furniture that can serve more than one purpose are a key part of this style.
 Avoid pieces that are ornate, showy, or trendy, and opt for timeless, well-built pieces.
 Choosing eco-friendly options is another key aspect of Scandinavian minimalism.